celery/celery/docs/userguide/canvas.rst

         tasks (each processing 10 items in sequence).

-The primitives are also subtasks themselves, so that they can be combined in any number of ways to compose complex workflows.
+The primitives are also signature objects themselves, so that they can be combined in any number of ways to compose complex workflows.

 Here's some examples: